 Everyone should be able to benefit from scientific knowledge.
 Therefore we need open source non-profit discovery systems for an open science.
-Find out more in our roadmap and let us know what you think!
+Find out more in our white paper and let us know what you think!

 We propose to fund Open Knowledge Maps in a collective effort.
 Organizations are invited to become supporting members and co-create the platform with us.